382982408/CrossMap/README.rst

 2. Reference genome is genome sequence of target assembly.
 3. If the reference genome sequence file (../database/genome/hg18.fa) was not indexed, CrossMap will automatically indexed it (only the first time you run CrossMap).
 4. Output files: *output_file* and *output_file.unmap*.
-5. In the output VCF file, whether the chromosome IDs contain "chr" or not depends on the format of the input VCF file.
+5. In the output VCF file, whether the chromosome IDs contain "chr" or not depends on the Chain file (version >= 0.2.6).

 Compare to UCSC liftover tool